 1. Developmental courses shall have course numbers that begin with a zero (0). (i.e, 0XX.)

 2. Credit from developmental courses does not count as college-level credit and does not meet graduation credit requirements for diploma or degree programs.
 Grade points earned in the completion of developmental coursework are not included in the calculation of the student’s grade point average.
 These courses can be included in the calculation of the student’s credit load and may be used if the student is seeking financial aid eligibility

 Until Fall 2020, all remedial classes at Montana Tech were transcripted at the technical (Highlands College) level, regardless of where they were taught.
 The differentiation is based on level, not location of the class.
-It is important to note that Montana Tech has changed the transcripting process and all undergraduate courses will appear on the same pages of the transcript beginning Fall 2020.
-There will be no differentiation for future students.
+It is important to note that Montana Tech changed the transcripting process and all undergraduate courses appear on the same pages of the transcript beginning Fall 2020.
+There is no differentiation after that time.

-Highlands College majors that were previously transcripted at the CT level will move to UG.
-This will not alter previous academic history.
-Thus, students with past Highlands College majors will have a transcript split across the two levels.
+Highlands College majors that were previously transcripted at the CT level moved to UG.
+This did not alter previous academic history.
+Thus, students with past Highlands College majors have a transcript split across the two levels.
 It is important to note that these transcripts are all printed together on Montana Tech paper.
 The differing levels are documented on separate pages with a distinct GPA.
-Although cumulative GPAs for each level are not combined on the transcript, procedures related to academic performance will take both figures into consideration.
+Although cumulative GPAs for each level are not combined on the transcript, procedures related to academic performance take both figures into consideration.

 A separate transcript and GPA is maintained for students at the various levels of the College.
 These levels include: Undergraduate, Post-Baccalaureate and Graduate.